praw-dev/praw/docs/pages/call_and_response_bot.rst

     fixed = re.sub(r'([0-9]+)(\))', r'\n\n\1.', c.body)

+This expression add two newline characters before each list item to break up list items that aren't separated by newlines (which they need to be).
+Reddit markdown will treat this as a single line between items.
+Also, markdown doesn't care what number we when enumerating a list, so we can just use "1." for each list item and let the markdown interpreter figure out what the correct number should be.

 We'll wrap this regular expression with our `bot_action` function to have the bot perform this operation only on the comments that passed the `check_condition` filter.
 If we include a "verbose" parameter, we can easily